XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configuration/run-rippled-as-a-validator.md

     You can include the IP addresses of other `rippled` servers here, but _**only**_ if you can expect them to:

-      - Relay messages more or less unconditionally without censoring.
+      - Relay messages without censoring.
-      - Not go offline.
+      - Stay online consistently.
       - Not DDoS you.
-      - Not crash you.
+      - Not try to crash your server.
       - Not publish your IP address to strangers.

 2. Include the following `[peer_private]` stanza and set it to `1`.
-Enabling this setting instructs your validator’s peers to not broadcast your validator’s IP address.
+Enabling this setting instructs your validator’s peers not to broadcast your validator’s IP address.
 This setting also instructs your validator to connect to only the peers configured in your `[ips_fixed]` stanza.
 This ensures that your validator connects to and shares its IP with only peer `rippled` servers you know and trust.

     **Warning:** Be sure that you don't publish your validator's IP address in other ways.